HarryFosterCU/Exact-Analysis-of-Heterogeneous-Moran-Processes-in-Climate-Cooperation/src/README.md

         \end{cases}
 $$

-We calculate these probabilities to form our transition matrix $T$.
+These probabilities form the entries of our transition matrix $T$.
 In an ordered state space, the entry $T_{i,j}$ represents the probability of transitioning from the state at index $i$ to the state at index $j$.